tianyingw/tianyingw.github.io/research.md

 #### Statistical Models for Measurement Error Analysis

+I develop novel statistical methods for correcting measurement errors in complex data.
+My work in detection and attribution analyses of climate change focuses on addressing temporally correlated measurement errors in optimal fingerprinting and the generalized extreme value regression.
+My other work in epidemiologic research focuses on providing valid statistical inference when the model is misspecified.

 Selected works:
 - Lau, A.<sup><span>&#9826;</span></sup>, **Wang, T.<b>*</b>**, Yan, J. and Zhang, X. (2022+) "Extreme Value Modeling with Errors-in-Variables in Detection and Attribution of Changes in Climate Extremes". (udner review)